InsightDataScience/fansite-analytics-challenge/README.md

 ### Feature 1
 List in descending order the top 10 most active hosts/IP addresses that have accessed the site.

 Write to a file, named `hosts.txt`, the 10 most active hosts/IP addresses in descending order and how many times they have accessed any part of the site.
-There should be 10 lines in the file, and each line should include the host (or IP address) followed by a comma and then the number of times it accessed the site.
+There should be at most 10 lines in the file, and each line should include the host (or IP address) followed by a comma and then the number of times it accessed the site.

 e.g., `hosts.txt`: